Uncontested Divorce in Montana

 • Request for a Hearing and Order: This form is used to schedule a date for the hearing.

-• A Final Declaration of Disclosure of Assets, Debts, Income and Expenses: The finances of the spouses, at an individual and joint level, are specified in this document.
+• A Final Declaration of Disclosure of Assets, Debts, Income and Expenses: All funds(financial resources) of the spouses, at an individual and joint level, are specified in this document.

 • A Joint Petition for Dissolution: Both the divorcing partners sign this form.